 Tips for a perfect dish

 - Make sure you slice the potatoes super thin.If you have a mandolin, that is the best option.
+I love my Oxo mandolin for this task.
 If not, use your sharpest knife.
 The potatoes should be added within 30 minutes of the tagine being done.
 The photo above shows the tagine dish just before I added the potato slices.